How to connect with Climate FieldView via Leaf

 Then, click “Add Application” and create a new application

-Once it’s created, click on “App Registration” and then in the application name:
+Once it’s created, click on “App Registrations” and then in the application name:

-Finally, click on “API Information” and you will find the Client ID and the Client Secret:
+Finally, click on “API Information” and you will find the Client ID, Client Secret and SubscriptionKey:

 Awesome!
-Now you have your CNHi Client ID and Client Secret.
+Now you have your CNHi Client ID, Client Secret and SubscriptionKey.
 You will use them in the next step.

 Step 2: Get your users’ CNHi tokens with Leaf